By: Ahmed H Arwo

 • Complete practical review of budget system in each and every level is necessary in order to improve fiscal management.

 • A full-fledged civil service reform to raise public sector efficiency is positive and essential contribution to good governance and accountability needed for better budgeting and efficient resource management.

-According to the vision of fair distribution of national resources, as Presidential candidate Mr. Bihi underscored, tax reforms are essential to enhance the principle of affordability, and fairness.
+Tax reforms are essential to enhance the principle of affordability where direct taxation is developed to reduce the tax burden of the poor as reflected by dependence of unfair indirect tax.
 A progressive system of taxation will reduce the heavy burden of indirect tax on the citizens at the lowest level of economy ladder.